 We will know that we have been successful when we see progress against the following outcomes.

-- Key progress is made against the KPI's associated with our six population outcomes. - Tackling poverty activity is embedded across Council Services and across the services of our PSB partners via the adoption of key performance indicators. - We see progress against these key performance indicators. - We have well defined and accessed route ways between local people and opportunities in key sectors.
+- Key progress is made against the KPI's associated with our six population outcomes. - Tackling poverty activity is embedded across Council Services and across the services of our PSB partners via the adoption of key performance indicators.

 9. Governance